 Here are the 31 Summer Hygge Ideas to Nurture Yourself:

 Summer means berry season.
-June through August the berries are abundance and full of flavor.
-Strawberries, raspberries, blueberries, huckleberries, gooseberries, blackberries, boysenberries, and tayberries are just a few of the fruits to enjoy.
+June through August, the berries are abundant and full of flavor.

 There’s so much satisfaction in growing your food and then letting your harvest live on the rest of the year.
 To create a hygge moment, invite a few friends over to experience the simple joy of canning food with you.

-What is a fun war you ask?
-It’s an organized day where everyone comes bearing their choice of fun weapons like: nerf guns, buckets of water, whipped cream, silly string, water guns, or water balloons and the war begins.
+What is a fun battle, you ask?
+It’s an organized day where everyone comes bearing their choice of fun weapons like: nerf guns, buckets of water, whipped cream, silly string, water guns, or water balloons, and the war begins.

-We could all use more laughter in our lives, why not create an annual memorable event to enjoy life with our family and friends?
+We could all use more laughter in our lives.
+Why not create a memorable annual event to enjoy life with our family and friends?